- Home

 Weight: 15

-Bus services connect Oruro to other cities but are slow and basic.
+Bus services connect Oruro to other cities; no train services.

 π΅ Scooter/Bike Rental Availability